american citizen greatness

 That changes now.

-With the NAICS 561399 (Foreign Labor Placement & Management Services) and NAICS 611319 (International Student Enrollment & Compliance Services) proposals already submitted to the Census Bureau, paired with the U.S. Citizen Workforce Protection and Employment Act and U.S. Citizen Student Education Protection Act.
+With the NAICS 561399 (Foreign Labor Placement & Management Services), NAICS 611319 (International Student Enrollment & Compliance Services), and NAICS 518219 (Workforce Automation and AI Substitution Services) proposals already submitted to the Census Bureau, paired with the U.S. Citizen Workforce Protection and Employment Act, U.S. Citizen Student Education Protection Act, and U.S. AI Utilization and Workforce Protection Act.

 The United States is poised to leap ahead.

-Our framework introduces tiered levies on foreign labor and student enrollment, transparency through dedicated industry codes, compliance mandates, and reinvestment of trillions in revenue back into American workers, training, scholarships, and security.
+Our framework introduces tiered levies on noncitizen labor and student enrollment, transparency through dedicated industry codes, compliance mandates, and reinvestment of trillions in revenue back into American citizen workers, training, scholarships, and security.

 The data is clear.
 Other nations have acted.
 It’s time for America to lead.

 Join the OnShoringAmerica movement.
-Support the NAICS proposals at the Census Bureau and urge Congress to pass the companion legislation.
+Support the NAICS proposals at the Census Bureau and urge Congress and President Trump via an Executive Order to pass the companion legislation.

 ** United States Policy **